 Art above NYC.
 Water above all.

-Water tank wraps for water awareness.
-Coming Spring 2014
+Water tank art for water awareness.
+Coming summer 2014

 What Is The Water Tank Project?

-Artwork by acclaimed artists and New York City public school students will be wrapped around 100 rooftop water tanks across all five boroughs, celebrating the talents of established and emerging artists, and calling attention to the global water crisis.
+Artwork by acclaimed artists and New York City public school students will be wrapped around rooftop water tanks throughout the city, celebrating the talents of established and emerging artists, and calling attention to the global water crisis.

-Unprecedented in scale, The Water Tank Project is the first public art project to make use of water tanks in this way and will reach millions.
+The Water Tank Project is part art exhibition, part awareness campaign.
 For the duration of the project, art above will be complemented by action on the ground through educational programs, public tours, social media activities and a symposium dedicated to inspiring fresh views on global water issues.

 Our aim is to produce art as social intervention, to inspire awe and joy, to educate, and to alter attitudes and habits among those who experience The Water Tank Project, ultimately creating meaningful and long-lasting change.

 The Water Tank Project is the inaugural initiative of Word Above the Street, a non-profit dedicated to fostering environmental awareness and social advocacy through art.